Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Vector spherical harmonics

 The explicit expressions for the spherical harmonics which are relevant to this work [see \eqref{signal}] are

 where $\thetahat$ and $\phihat$ are unit vectors in the directions of increasing $\theta$ and $\phi$.

-Note that, as written here, the spherical co-ordinate $\phi$ coincides with the definition of longitude; however, the spherical co-ordinate $\theta$ is not the latitude: $\theta$ increases from $\theta = 0$ at the Geographic North Pole (latitude $+90^\circ$),
+Note that, as written here, the spherical co-ordinate $\phi$ coincides with the definition of longitude; however, the spherical co-ordinate $\theta$ is not the latitude: $\theta$ increases from $\theta = 0$ at the Geographic North Pole (latitude $+90^\circ$), to $\theta = \pi/2$ on the Equator (latitude $0^\circ$), to $\theta = \pi$ at the Geographic South Pole (latitude $-90^\circ$).